dell/csm-docs/content/docs/snapshots/volume-group-snapshots/_index.md

 ### 3. Deploy VGS in CSI Driver with Helm Chart Parameters
 The drivers that support Helm chart deployment allow the CSM Volume Group Snapshotter to be _optionally_ deployed by variables in the chart.
-There is a _vgsnapshotter_ block specified in the _values.yaml_ file of the chart that will look similar the text below by default:
+There is a _vgsnapshotter_ block specified in the _values.yaml_ file of the chart that will look similar this default text:

 ```
 # volume group snapshotter(vgsnapshotter) details